Low-Energy Supernova Constraints on Millicharged Particles: Introduction

 where $e$ is the QED coupling constant, and $\epsilon$ is the millicharge of $\chi$.

-MCPs can naturally arise in hidden $U(1)_X$ models, either through a kinetic mixing term \cite{Holdom:1985ag,Holdom:1986eq,Foot:1991kb} or a Stueckelberg mass mixing term \cite{Kors:2004dx,Cheung:2007ut,Feldman:2007wj} between the SM hypercharge gauge boson and the new $U(1)_X$ boson.
+MCPs can naturally arise in hidden $U(1)_X$ models, through either a kinetic mixing term \cite{Holdom:1985ag,Holdom:1986eq,Foot:1991kb} or a Stueckelberg mass mixing term \cite{Kors:2004dx,Cheung:2007ut,Feldman:2007wj} between the SM hypercharge gauge boson and the new $U(1)_X$ boson.
 In the case of kinetic mixing, the MCP $\chi$ must be accompanied by a massless $U(1)_X$ boson; however, for the mass mixing case, both $\chi$ and the $U(1)_X$ boson can be massive \cite{Feldman:2007wj}.
-Therefore, the minimal MCP model in Eq.~\eqref{eq:model}, commonly used in most MCP phenomenological studies, can be regarded as the low-energy effective theory of the mass mixing case with a very heavy $U(1)_X$ boson.
+Therefore, the minimal MCP model in Eq.~\eqref{eq:model}, commonly used in MCP phenomenological studies, can be regarded as the low-energy effective theory of the mass mixing case with a very heavy $U(1)_X$ boson.
 We note that the recent LESN analysis on self-interacting millicharged particles in Ref.~\cite{Fiorillo:2024upk} considered the kinetic mixing case with a massless $U(1)_X$ boson.
-The minimal MCP model used in our analysis differs significantly from that in Ref.~\cite{Fiorillo:2024upk}, as the latter contains an additional light degree of freedom in the hidden sector, leading to substantially different phenomenological implications compared to ours.
+The minimal MCP model used in our analysis differs significantly from that in Ref.~\cite{Fiorillo:2024upk}, as the latter contains an additional dark photon in the hidden sector, leading to substantially different phenomenological implications compared to ours.

 MCPs can be produced in the SN core via a number of processes, including plasmon decay, proton bremsstrahlung, and electron-positron annihilation, as shown in Fig.~\ref{fig:ThreeProcesses}.
 While previous studies have investigated only the first two processes \cite{Davidson:2000hf,Chang:2018rso}, we find that the electron-positron annihilation process is the dominant production channel of MCPs with large mass.
-By considering all the three channels, we find that LESNe provide leading constraints on millicharged particles with mass $\sim(10-200)$ MeV, surpassing the energy loss limit from SN1987A \cite{Chang:2018rso}.
+By considering all the three channels, we find that LESNe provide leading constraints on MCPs with mass $\sim(12-170)$ MeV, surpassing the energy loss limit from SN1987A \cite{Chang:2018rso}.